apereo/cas/cas-server-documentation/installation/Webflow-Customization.md

   the `UNKNOWN` mapping with a generic `Invalid credentials.` message.

   Suppose that there is a need for a custom authentication handler that throws a custom `GeneralSecurityException` with a very specific message in this case presented to UI (suppose that the exception type thrown is `com.mycompany.MyAuthenticationException`).
-To achive this customization, one would need to do the following:
+To achieve this customization, one would need to do the following:

    1. Define the fully qualified name of the exception class in `cas.properties` (comma-separated class names in case of multiple